CakeDC/search/Docs/Documentation/Examples.md

 array_unshift($categories, '- not categorized -');
 ```

-But for char(36) foreign keys or "default NULL" fields this does not work.
+But for char(36) foreign keys or "default NULL" fields this doesn't work.
 The posted empty string will result in the omitting of the rule.
 That's where ```emptyValue``` comes into play.

 ```php
 // controller